-Furthermore, by signing below, the Managed Care Organization attests that the paid claim amount is a proprietary field to be held as such by the Department of Medical Assistance Services.
-The Managed Care Organization states the following as to why protection is necessary:
+ttests that the paid claim amount is a proprietary field to be held as naged Care Organization states the following as to why protection is ·

 This information shall not be released, pursuant to the authority of the COV sec.
 2.2-4342(F) and 2.2-3705.6, except as required for purposes of the administration of the Title XIX State Plan for Medical Assistance and Title XXI.